 The good news for the public is that Cressbrook Dale contains a number of rights of way.
 Some of these are within Litton Parish and some of these are within Wardlow Parish.
 There is also an area of Access Land to the immediate north of Cressbrook itself.
 These footpaths are maintained by both the National Park Authority and by Derbyshire County Council Highways Department Public Rights Of Way team.

 The dale aligns north south.
+Most of the open land purchased by Phoenix Rose slopes and a substantial part of that land faces due north.
 From the contours on the map you can see that it is steep sided along it's entire length and in many places precipitous.
 The crags at Ravensdale are world famous for their climbing routes.